 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-The Disney Dining Plan: what is it and should you add it to your Walt Disney World vacation?
-Is it worth the money?
-Will it benefit your family?
-Which plan should you get?
-There’s a lot of conflicting information out there about the dining plan.
-Some people love it, while others hate it.
+Some people love the Disney Dining Plan, while others hate it.
+And, to be honest, it’s not right for everyone.
 This article will walk you through the factors to consider so you can decide for yourself whether you should add the Disney Dining Plan to your next trip.
-(Updated March 4, 2020)
+(Updated June 27, 2023)